ssube/onnx-web/docs/user-guide.md

 ## Outline

-### What is ONNX web (and what it is not)
+### What is onnx-web (and what it is not)

-ONNX web is a responsive web GUI, in both style and performance, for running ONNX models using hardware acceleration on any reasonable platform (one with sufficient memory for the models, that can build scipy within 24 hours, etc).
+onnx-web is a responsive web GUI, in both style and performance, for running ONNX models using hardware acceleration on any reasonable platform (one with sufficient memory for the models, that can build scipy within 24 hours, etc).

 The client should do some reasonable validation of input parameters should be done, such as prompt length, pipeline and